johnathantran/casting-react-flask/projects/capstone/starter/README.md

-# Backend - Full Stack Trivia API
+# Capstone Project: Casting Service
+This app will allow a user to view various actors and movies for a casting web application.
+Special users can add, modify, or delete actors and movies from the casting service.

+The app features 2 forms that can be dynamically toggled between the Actors view and the Movies view.

+Copy the config_template.py file provided, rename to config.py, and fill out the environment variables with the correct information first.

+To access the application, please login using the Auth0 service with the following provided credentials:
+Here is the login info for the 2 users:

+User #1: Casting Director (can only view movies and actors)
+Username: jtran304@gmail.com
+Password: Testing123!

+User #2: Executive Producer (has full permissions to add, edit, delete movies and actors)
+Username: jtran.testing@gmail.com
+Password: Testing123!

+The bearer token is provided in config.py in the producer_token, but will also be sent separately.

+If you experience any issues with Auth0 logging out, please clear your browser cache and try to log in again.

 ### Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running: